betterscientificsoftware/bssw.io/Site/EmailRegistration.md

 # Receive our Email Digest

-Better Scientific Software will send periodic updates about new material, including events, blog articles, and other resources to our subscribers.
-Please sign up below.
+Better Scientific Software sends periodic updates about new material, including events, blog articles, and other resources to our subscribers.